Hormones

 • Weak nails

-• Adrenal hypofunction leads to low blood sugar.
-Low blood sugar is a stressor that then triggers the adrenals to release cortisol.
+• Lower cortisol from adrenal hypofunction leads to low blood sugar.
+Low blood sugar is a stressor that then triggers the adrenals to release cortisol, leading to insulin resistance over time.

-• Low cortisol makes it harder to regenerate your intestinal lining.
+• Low cortisol makes it harder to regenerate the lining of your intestines.
 Over time, this can lead to leaky gut, ulcers, and new or worse food intolerances.

 • Inadequate cortisol can impair liver detox.